Sizimon/portfolio/README.md

 UPDATE:
     BOT-BACKEND:
-      TEST: Check the eventUserData is populated correctly
+      TEST: Check the eventUserData is populated correctly.

     BOT-DASHBOARD: